What to expect from the from the final ever season of the fantasy epic

 GoT is HBO's most popular show of all time so it should come as no surprise that after season eight they will want to return to Westeros in some capacity.
 It's looking like a prequel and apparently there are four or five spin off series in development.
 However HBO's President of Programming, Casey Bloys, has stated that while they are working on several ideas they only expect one show to actually make it to screen, telling EW: 'The idea is not to do four shows.
 The bar set by [Benioff and Weiss] is so high that my hope is to get one show that lives up to it … If you only developed one, everything would rest on that one shot … this increases our odds of finding one that's unique.'

-Game of Thrones returns to Sky Atlantic in 2019.
-In the meantime, let's check out the Army of the Dead one more type to...
+Game of Thrones returns to Sky Atlantic and NOW TV in 2019.
+In the meantime, let's check out the Army of the Dead one more time too...